Our Moulton-based tandem

 Experience

-Total distance to date: 4650 km.
+Total distance to date: about 9000 km.
 Follow the links for descriptions of some of the tours.
-The tandem is now three-and-half years old and has seen about 3000 miles of touring use.
-Apart from the minor issue with the original rear suspension monosphere mentioned above, and he hub failure in July 2008 mentioned below, the bike has been totally reliable throughout the nine holidays we have enjoyed on it to date.
+The tandem is now seven years old and has seen nearly 6000 miles of touring use.
+Unfortunately, the frame failed catastrophically on a recent tour (see below).

 September 2008